Eliot-Roxbergh/notes_pinephone/README.md

 Camera is badish and cannot take videos (?).
 Still it works as a camera.

-Battery time is very bad (max 1-2h of heavy use?), but is quite good in suspend mode: in which it turns off data and only wakes on calls or sms/mms.
+Battery time is bad (1-2h of heavy use, 4-5h moderate use or listening to music), but is quite good in suspend mode: in which it turns off data and only wakes on calls or sms/mms.
 So battery time is quite good if you utilize suspend and use it as a phone, but during suspend you won't get any other notifications, nor able play music etc.

 -----

 **Does it work as a computer**

-TODO.
+Probably (TODO).
 It should work to directly attach (USB-C hub) keyboard, mouse, and even HDMI screen, to utilize the phone as a desktop computer as well.
 Might be sufficient for lite work, browsing, reading, and coding.

 -----